santamasa/santamasa/README.md

 My skills include project management, smart contract development, and making open-source contributions.

-I am passionate about decentralized technologies and committed to advancing the growth and adoption of innovative crypto solutions, aiming to build sustainable and impactful blockchain projects.
+I am passionate about decentralized technologies and committed to advancing the growth and adoption of innovative crypto solutions, aiming to build sustainable and impactful blockchain projects...